livecomsjournal/livecomsjournal.github.io/_author_instructions/06_lessons_learned.md

 * Are any needed supported files provided?
 * Has data analysis been performed in conformance with best practices?

-## Revision schedule for "lessons learned" documents
+## Revision schedule for lessons learned documents
 * Once published, unless subsequently there are recognized flaws with or important updates to an already-published negative-result discussion, such article or article section may not require updating.
 * However, for new authors wishing to add to an existing topic-appropriate "Lessons Learned" article, the new authors should work with authors of the existing article, in consultation with editors as needed.